stefan-hoeck/idris2-pack/README.md

-It is also possible to add local projects as well as GitHub projects not yet managed by your package collection of choice to the set of packages known to *pack*.
+It is also possible to add local projects as well as GitHub projects not yet managed by your package collection of choice to the set of packages known to pack.
 For instance, assuming you have a local project called `hello` located in directory `/data/me/idris/hello` with `.ipkg` file `hello.ipkg`, and you want to make this available to all package collections